MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/switch-from-enterprise-search-center-to-basic.md

 >This feature is gradually rolling out and might not be available yet for your organization.

 The Basic Search Center is a classic search experience.
-To offer your users a richer search experience, you can either switch from a Basic Search Center to an Enterprise Search Center or rely on the modern search experience that SharePoint comes with.
+To offer your users a richer search experience, you can do one of the two things:
+- Switch from a Basic Search Center to an Enterprise Search Center
+- Rely on the modern search experience that SharePoint comes with.
 [Learn about differences between classic and modern search](./differences-classic-modern-search.md) and [when to choose which search experience](./get-started-with-modern-search-experience.md) for your organization.

-If you are currently using the Enterprise Search Center, you can easily replace (swap) it with the Basic Search Center if needed.
-This will result in your users seeing the classic search experience in their default search home page and default search results page.
-You can use the [Invoke-SPOSiteSwap](/powershell/module/sharepoint-online/invoke-spositeswap) PowerShell cmdlet to do this.
+If you're currently using the Enterprise Search Center, you can easily replace (swap) it with the Basic Search Center if needed.
+This feature results in your users seeing the classic search experience in their default search home page and default search results page.
+You can use the [Invoke-SPOSiteSwap](/powershell/module/sharepoint-online/invoke-spositeswap) PowerShell cmdlet to swap the Search Centers.

 ## How to use Invoke-SPOSiteSwap to swap your Search Center sites